leonardovillacis/Dataphonics/README.md

     Example: DF = dfJouzel_ = [Jdata , Jdata.age_calBP , Jdata.Temperature]

 TF is the TimeFrame used to process data.
 Enter the time interval in years with which you want to hear your data. (e.g,.
 TF=1000 will produce a sound per thousand years of data).
+Lower values may require more computing time.

 speed is the time per sound or data point in seconds.
 Default is 0.4.
+Lower values will play data at faster pace.

 reverse_data allows to switch between listening from past to present or from present to past, according to data structure.
 Default is True.